tencentyun/intlcloud-documents/product/存储/对象存储 4.0/SDK文档/Android SDK/快速体验_intl.md

 -  For more information on how to set up temporary key service, see [Temporary Key Generation and Usage Guide](https://cloud.tencent.com/document/product/436/14048).
 -  A mobile phone with Android 4.0 (API level 15) or above.

->?We recommend that you use the temporary key service for authorization.
+>We recommend that you use the temporary key service for authorization.
 If you are unable to set up the service, you can use our Demo with a permanent key.

 ## Downloading and Installing App